-Our DEI vision is for MUFG to continue to build an inclusive, equitable and diverse culture, where every employee can succeed at their authentic best.
+Our DEI vision is for MUFG to continue to build an inclusive, equitable and diverse workplace that reflects our society, where everyone feels they can succeed and be their authentic best.
 This is achieved by setting clear, transparent and meaningful goals to increase representation at all levels, through an unbiased and meritocratic approach to all people decisions.

-We have recently launched a new DEI strategy for EMEA which directly supports the Strengthen Culture pillar of our EMEA business strategy.
-As part of this evolved strategy, we will focus on three key pillars:
+A new EMEA DEI strategy which directly supports the Strengthen Culture pillar of our EMEA business strategy was launched in early 2023.
+As part of this evolved strategy, we focus on three key pillars:

-- Increase diverse representation: Foster a culture of equity to improve MUFG's position to attract, develop and retain diverse talent and better reflect the world in which we live. - Advance DEI Learning, Development and Career Pathing: Increase career development and learning opportunities to facilitate personal growth, enabling colleagues to achieve career ambitions at MUFG. - 3.
-Build an Inclusive Culture: Build a culture of belonging and inclusion, where difference and individualism is valued as a strength and where every employee is able to be their whole authentic self to work.
+- 1. Increase diverse representation: Foster a culture of equity to improve MUFG's position to attract, develop and retain diverse talent and better reflect the world in which we live. - 2.
+Advance DEI Learning, Development and Career Pathing: Increase career development and learning opportunities to facilitate personal growth, enabling colleagues to achieve career ambitions at MUFG. - 3.
+Build an Inclusive Culture: Build a culture of belonging and inclusion, where difference and individualism is valued as a strength and where every employee is able to be their whole authentic self at work.

-The Chief Executive Officer and Regional Executive Officer will oversee the EMEA Diversity, Equity and Inclusion strategy, drive senior leadership, empower employees and hold themselves accountable by defining their own specific responsibilities which include setting clear goals, expansion of diversity data collection and ensuring accountability for progress.
+The Chief Executive Officer and Regional Executive Officer oversee the EMEA Diversity, Equity and Inclusion strategy, drive senior leadership, empower employees and hold themselves accountable by defining their own specific responsibilities which include setting clear goals, expansion of diversity data collection and ensuring accountability for progress.